Meal Prep: Pressure Cooker Thai Chicken Lettuce Cups

 For best results, we recommend using:

-- Stir peanut butter, honey, garlic, lime juice, coconut milk, rice wine vinegar, soy sauce, and chili paste together in an electric pressure cooker until smooth; add the chicken breast halves and press into the sauce to submerge.
+- Stir peanut butter, honey, garlic, lime juice, coconut milk, rice wine vinegar, soy sauce, and chili paste together in the pot of a pressure cooker until smooth; add the chicken breast halves and press into the sauce to submerge.

-- Remove chicken to a cutting board and shred.
-Stir shredded chicken into the sauce.
+- Remove chicken to a cutting board; shred with 2 forks.
+Return shredded chicken to the pot and stir into the sauce.

 - Spoon chicken into the center of lettuce leaves; garnish with chopped peanuts and cilantro to serve.